guigarage/vagrant-binding/README.md

 This API is build on top of the OpenSource Tool <a title="Vagrant" href="http://vagrantup.com"><strong>Vagrant</strong></a>.
 Vagrant is a ruby based tool for virtual machine automation.
 With Vagrant you can set up complex virtual systems in only a few minutes.
 Every vm that is created with Vagrant based on a config-file that describes the configuration of the virtual machine and all installed software on it.
 You can configure a Ubuntu 64 bit vm with a running MySql server for example.
 With Vagrant-Binding you can put the automation on the next level.
 Vagrant-Binding is OpenSource.
 It offers some nice builder APIs so that you can programmatically set up your vm.
 In addition to this Vagrant-Bindings gives you the opportunity to sync the lifecycle of your virtual machines with your JUnit Unit Tests.
 All you need is a <a title="VirtualBox" href="https://www.virtualbox.org">VirtualBox</a> installation on your system.
 <h2>Getting started</h2>
+I'm working on some samples for the use with Vagrant-Binding.
+You can find the project [here](https://github.com/guigarage/vagrant-binding-demos).

 The simplest way to start building your virtual machines in Java is the Builder-API.
 With a few Builder-Classes you can set up a complete environment of different virtual machines at runtime.
 To run all the example you need a VirtualBox installation on your system.
 I suggest you to use version 4.1.16 because this is the version I am currently using.
 I Don't know if every version is working fine with Vagrant.
 The actual "Vagrant-Binding" snapshot bundles Vagrant version 1.0.5.
 So you don't need a additional Vagrant installation on your system.

 Here is a short example that creates an Ubuntu 32bit vm: